marketmuse/editor/README.md

 # Plugins

 MMS editor supports plugins that could enhance `functions` and `formats` api's, as well as other sub api's such as `hotkeys` and `decorators`.
 It's a good way of packing an editor feature together and developing it in isolation.
 It allows creating custom functions and formats, extending / modifying the behaviour of the current ones, adding custom hotkeys, decorators and more.
 The `MMSEditor` component accepts `plugins` prop, which should be an array of plugin objects.
-A plugin object's `functions` and `formats` functions receives the current version of the api, and is expected to return the extended version of it.
-Within these function, it's possible to extend these apis, and / or modify their behaviour.
-Once the apis are extended, all sub components / sub api's that receives formats and functions (ie. such as toolbar, decorators api, hotkeys api etc.) will receive the extended version of it.

 ### plugin object